wavefrontHQ/docs/pages/doc/metric_types.md

 ## Delta Counter

-[Delta counters](delta_counters.html) are well suited for they kind of bursty traffic you typically get in a Function-as-a-Service environment.
-A large number of functions execute simultaneously and it's not possible to monitor bursty traffic like that without losing significant parts of the metrics information to collision.
+[Delta counters](delta_counters.html) are well suited for the kind of bursty traffic you typically get in a Function-as-a-Service environment.
+Many functions execute simultaneously and it's not possible to monitor bursty traffic like that without losing metric points to collision.

-If you think of the example of the person with the counter standing at a concert entrance, imagine that you now have 3 people standing at 3 entrances.
-A single person can't capture that information, but that's not a problem because what you want to know is the total number of people that entered.
+For counters, one person with a counter standing at a concert entrance, is an example.
+Now imagine that you have 3 people standing at 3 entrances.
+A single person can't capture that information, but that's not a problem because you can add up the counters.
+In the same way, the Wavefront service can aggregate delta counter information.

 The Wavefront service considers metrics that start with a delta character delta metrics.
 The Wavefront service aggregates delta metric points and stores the aggregated point.